-#1 Flea markets in Georgia: Lakewood Antiques Market
+Best flea markets Georgia: #1 Lakewood Antiques Market

-Discover unique and beautiful vintage delights at the Lakewood Antiques Market.
+Discover unique and beautiful vintage delights at the Lakewood Antiques Market in Georgia.
 With over 500 dealers, this mammoth monthly flea market is attended by shoppers all over Georgia.
 Located in an impressive 75,000 square foot air-conditioned facility, Lakewood Antiques flea market brings dealers from all over America.

 Traders sell a plethora of vintage goodies, such as decorative arts, antiques, collectibles, sports memorabilia and more.
 Many of the vendors specialize in nautical items, from handmade lamps created from vintage gear to ships wheels and one-of-a-kind objects perfect for decorating lake homes.

 Co-owner Barbara Spivia says that Lakewood Antiques flea market is so much more than just a simple antique market in Georgia.
 Vendors travel the show circuit and bring new items every month.
 Customers always return because they are confident that the items are authentic and high quality.
 What’s more, this flea market was named one of the “best in America” by both the Huffington Post and USA Today!

 More information: Read here our full review of Lakewood Antiques Market

 Best flea markets Georgia: #2 Scott Antique Market Atlanta